 American Indians used the Pine Creek Gorge as a major travel route.
 Pine Creek Trail follows the same general route as the original path.
-Just north of the park at Ansonia was a seasonal hunting camp.
+Just north of the park, at Ansonia, was a seasonal hunting camp called “Big Meadow.”

-The lumbering of the native white pine and later, the hemlock and assorted hardwoods, led to the settlement of this area.
-Logs were floated in huge rafts each spring to mills at Williamsport.
+The lumbering of the native white pine and later, the hemlock and assorted hardwoods, led to the settlement of the area.
+Each spring, logs were floated in huge rafts to mills at Williamsport.
 Lumber from this area helped to make Williamsport the lumber capital of the world in the 1880s.
 Hemlock bark was peeled and hauled to several local tanneries to turn hides into leather.
-By the 1900s only a few small areas of native forest were untouched in all of Pennsylvania.
+By the 1900s, only a few small areas of native forest were untouched in all of Pennsylvania.

-Due to the mass deforestation, massive forest fires, and unregulated hunting and trapping, the wildlife populations declined greatly in the Commonwealth.
+Due to the mass deforestation, massive forest fires, and unregulated hunting and trapping, the wildlife populations declined greatly in the commonwealth.
 White-tailed deer, beaver, and elk were reintroduced to the state in the early 1900s.
-More recent additions to the canyon include the reintroduction of river otters in 1983 and the reintroduction of fishers in the mid 1990s.
+More recent additions to the canyon include the reintroduction of river otters in 1983 and fishers in the mid-1990s.
 Bald eagles, once an endangered species, began nesting in the gorge in the late 1980s.

 The railroad changed hands several times and was eventually taken over by Conrail.
 The last train passed through the canyon on October 7, 1988.
 Today, the rail line has taken on a new life as a part of the state’s extensive network of railtrails.